-1.4 Identify historial, philosophical, and social perspectives of physical education issues and legislation 1.5 Analyze and Candidate regularly identifies historical, philosophical, and social perspectives of physical education issues and legislation and engages students with discussion of such topics in class.
-Candidate routinely Candidate sometimes identifies historical, philosophical, and social perspectives of physical education issues and legislation and engages students with discussion of such topics in class.
-Candidate occasionally Candidate rarely identifies historical, philosophical, and social perspectives of physical education issues and legislation and attempts to engage students with discussion of such topics in class.
-Candidate rarely analyzes Candidate fails to identify historical, philosophical, and social perspectives of physical education issues and legislation.
-Candidate fails to analyze

-correct critical analyzes and corrects analyzes and corrects and corrects critical and correct critical
+1.4 Identify historial, philosophical, and social perspectives of physical education issues and legislation 1.5 Analyze and correct critical elements of Candidate regularly identifies historical, philosophical, and social perspectives of physical education issues and legislation and engages students with discussion of such topics in class.
+Candidate routinely analyzes and corrects critical elements of motor Candidate sometimes identifies historical, philosophical, and social perspectives of physical education issues and legislation and engages students with discussion of such topics in class.
+Candidate occasionally analyzes and corrects critical elements of motor Candidate rarely identifies historical, philosophical, and social perspectives of physical education issues and legislation and attempts to engage students with discussion of such topics in class.
+Candidate rarely analyzes and corrects critical elements of motor skills Candidate fails to identify historical, philosophical, and social perspectives of physical education issues and legislation.
+Candidate fails to analyze and correct critical elements of motor skills motor skills and skills and dilligently with skills and attempts to work and struggles to work with and struggles to work with performance students to set specific with students to set students to set specific students at decreasing gaps goals aimed at decreasing specific goals aimed at goals aimed at decreasing performance gaps. performance gaps. decreasing performance performance gaps. gaps.

-elements of critical elements of motor critical elements of motor elements of motor skills elements of motor skills

-motor skills and skills and dilligently with skills and attempts to work and struggles to work with and struggles to work with

-performance students to set specific goals aimed at decreasing with students to set specific goals aimed at students to set specific goals aimed at decreasing students at decreasing

-gaps performance gaps. decreasing performance performance gaps. performance gaps.

-performance gaps. gaps. performance gaps.

 Comments:

-Standard 2 Skill- Exemplary - 4 Accomplished- 3 Developing - 2 Beginning - 1

-Based and

-Fitness-Based

-Competence:

-Physical

-education

-teacher candidates are

-physically

-pateruba

-educated individuals with

 and skills necessary to demonstrate competent movement performance and health- enhancing fitness as delineated in the NASPE P-12 standards.
-2.1 Demonstrate Candidate displays the Candidate displays the Candidate displays the Candidates may display a personal ability to perform a wide ability to perform a wide ability to perform a wide wide array of physical competence in array of physical activities array of physical activities array of physical activities activities but provides no motor skill directly related to the directly related to the directly related to the relation to curricular performance for curriular standards and curricular standards and curricular standards standards and a variety of shows the ability to draw deomstrtes movement throughout a their continuously fails to physical activites parrallels between related patterns at a placement or fails to demonstrate on a and movement movement patterns which developmentally demonstrate movemet developmentally patterns are developmentally appropriate for the school patterns on a appropriate level. appropriate for the school setting. developmentally setting. appropriate level.
+2.1 Demonstrate personal Candidate displays the ability to perform a wide Candidate displays the ability to perform a wide Candidate displays the ability to perform a wide Candidates may display a wide array of physical competence in array of physical activities array of physical activities array of physical activities activities but provides no motor skill directly related to the directly related to the directly related to the relation to curricular performance for curriular standards and curricular standards and curricular standards standards and a variety of shows the ability to draw deomstrtes movement throughout a their continuously fails to physical activites parrallels between related patterns at a placement or fails to demonstrate on a and movement movement patterns which developmentally demonstrate movemet developmentally patterns are developmentally appropriate for the school patterns on a appropriate level. patterns appropriate for the school setting. developmentally appropriate leven setting.
+Secting. appropriate level.
 2.2 Achieve and Candidate demonstrates a Candidate demonstrates a Candidate demonstrates Candidate fails to maintain a commitment to continually commitment to the ability to include demonstrate a health- including physical fitness as continually including physical fitness as part of commitment to continually enhancing level a daily part of PE physical fitness as a daily PE curriculum and including physical fitness as of fitness curriculum, regularly part of PE curriculum and possesses the ability to a daily part of PE throughout the explains the benefits of regularly explains the explain the benefits of curriculum. program physical fitness, and makes benefits of physical fitness physical fitness to connections between to students. students.